 Dasyprocta leporina cayana

 Breeding is seasonal when fruit is in abundance.
-In captivity breeding is continuous.
+By eating the fruit they are important seed dispensers for fruit plants to reproduce again the next year.
 Newborns are fully furred with their eyes open, and are able to run in their first hour after birth.
 Agoutis are reported to live as mated pairs until death.